-The Rest of the Foundation Phase
+Foundation Phase

+By means of appropriate and sensitive nursery provision and organization, ensure that every pupil is given a firm basis in Welsh in order to enable him to reach the objective of full bilingualism presently.
 Build upon the basis laid for Welsh through nursery education, strengthen and develop the mother tongue of the Welsh learning pupil and extend the pupil from a Welsh home's grasp of English.